 Dating back to 150 years ago, the event is perfect for anyone looking for a unique Thai experience that cannot be found elsewhere.
-While some are disappointed at the cancellation of this year’s main event, authorities have decided to limit the festivities to the buffalo cart parade and local product fairs due to public health concerns.

 An icon of Thai agriculture